ccding/go-logging/README.md

 "thread"        int32      %d      // thread id
 ```

-There are a few default pre-defined values for recordFormat
+There are a few pre-defined values for record format.
 ```go
 BasicFormat = "%s [%6s] %30s - %s\n name,levelname,time,message"
 RichFormat  = "%s [%6s] %d %30s - %d - %s:%s:%d - %s\n name, levelname, seqid, time, thread, filename, funcname, lineno, message"
 ```

 #### Other Operations
 It has two other operations to flush the writer and destroy the logger.
+These
+functions are not thread-safe.
 ```go
 (*Logger) Flush()             // flush the writer (*Logger) Destroy()           // destroy the logger